cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.11.1v0.1
 Automatic forwarding SHOULD be disabled, especially to external domains.

-- _Rationale:_ By enabling automatic forwarding, especially to external domains, adversaries could gain persistent access to a victim’s email, potentially exposing sensitive agency or organization emails to unauthorized access or loss.
+- _Rationale:_ By enabling automatic forwarding, especially to external domains, adversaries could gain persistent access to a victim's email, potentially exposing sensitive agency or organization emails to unauthorized access or loss.
 By disabling automatic forwarding, this risk can be reduced, enhancing the safety and integrity of user data and systems.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping